How do I set a pre-built assessment?

 The lessons will be automatically assigned to students.
 To change this, tick Manually review recommendations before assigning them.

-By default, your students will be emailed with a link to the assessment, if we have their email address on file, and you will be emailed a report of your students' results when the end date of the assessment passes.
+By default, your students will be emailed with a link to the assessment if we have their email address on file, and you will be emailed a report of your students' results when the end date of the assessment passes.
 To change these settings, expand the Optional Settings section and make your changes.
 You can also choose to send students' parents/caregivers a copy of the emails which are sent to the student if we have their email addresses.

-Click Assign Assessment.
+Click Set Assessment.